Assisted Living GAINESVILLE, FL

 Assisted Living Facilities in Gainesville, FL

-GAINESVILLE is ranked #86 out of 298 cities that we've reviewed in Florida for assisted living affordability.
-The average cost of an assisted living facility in the city is $3,589 monthly.
-The most affordable assisted living homes in the GAINESVILLE area can be priced as little as $2,184 per month, while the most upscale senior living communities can charge as high as $5,901 per month.
-Assisted living in GAINESVILLE is less affordable when priced against Alachua county, FL, which has a median cost of $3,578 per month and ranges from $2,182 to $5,874.
-On average, older adults can expect to pay $11 more monthly for one of the assisted living facilities in GAINESVILLE compared to the ones located in other parts of Alachua county.
+GAINESVILLE ranks #86 out of 298 cities that we've reviewed in Florida for assisted living affordability.
+The median cost of an assisted living facility in the city is $3,589 monthly.
+The most affordable assisted living homes in the GAINESVILLE area can cost as little as $2,184 per month, while the most luxury senior living communities can cost as much as $5,901 per month.
+Assisted living in GAINESVILLE is less affordable when compared to costs in Alachua county, FL, which has an average cost of $3,578 per month and ranges from $2,182 to $5,874.
+Generally speaking, seniors can expect to pay $11 more monthly for one of the assisted living facilities in GAINESVILLE compared to the ones located in other parts of Alachua county.

 Assisted living in Gainesville, Florida provides a range of services to meet the needs of residents, ensuring a comfortable and secure living experience.
 Situated in the heart of the Sunshine State, Gainesville offers a range of assisted living facilities tailored to meet the diverse needs of its elderly residents.
 These facilities strive to create a home-like atmosphere while ensuring residents receive the necessary support to maintain their well-being.